 Our Opinion: Blazers can honor Bryant by rekindling Fire

 For two decades, Kobe Bryant bedeviled the Portland Trail Blazers, averaging 25 points per game and once racking up 60 in a single night.
-Yet there was no doubt that the team, like others throughout the NBA would honor him Sunday as news of his death rocked the sports world.

 Particularly in his early years, Bryant was not one of the most-liked NBA stars.
 But when he retired in 2016, he was one of the most respected.

 That reputation only grew, despite facing sexual assault charges 16 years ago.
 Bryant admitted he'd had sex with his accuser, but he insisted that he believed the encounter was consensual.
 The case was dismissed after an out-of-court settlement and a public apology by Bryant.

 The public rehabilitation of Bryant's image was aided, in part, because he seemed to mature after the highly publicized allegations and focus on his growing family.
 And in recent years, he found a particular cause.
 As a father, he wanted his four daughters to have the same opportunities that he had.
 And so he became a powerful supporter of women's sports, and women's basketball in particular.

 At 13, Gianna Bryant was a budding basketball star in her own right, and she would often take in college and professional games with her father.
 Kobe Bryant encouraged women basketball players of all ages, and he befriended Oregon Ducks star Sabrina Ionescu, among others.

 "His death leaves an especially deep hole and ache for fans of women's basketball, in Corvallis and Eugene and everywhere," wrote Steve Brandon for the Portland Tribune, The Times' sister paper, reacting to the news of Kobe Bryant's death.